 The sources tab gives you access to all the sources where similarities with the submitted document have been found.

-- If you find a source on the internet which Urkund has not detected during its search you can use this option to add it.
-Do keep in mind that Urkund does not have access to sources on the internet that are locked behind paywalls/passwords etc.
+- If you find a source on the internet which Ouriginal has not detected during its search you can use this option to add it.
+Do keep in mind that Ouriginal does not have access to sources on the internet that are locked behind paywalls/passwords etc.

 Under the Entire Document tab you can see the document in its entirety with all of the findings highlighted in the text.